Azure-Samples/azure-search-rest-samples/README.md

 ## Indexing encrypted Blob files tutorial

 This collection uses the Azure Cognitive Search REST APIs to create the resources necessary to be able to index files that have been encrypted in Azure Blob Storage using Azure Key Vault.

+## Indexer MySQL

+This collection creates an indexer, data source, and index that pulls rows from a SQL database.
+You can run the SQL script in [azure-search-sample-data](https://github.com/Azure-Samples/azure-search-sample-data/tree/master/hotels/sql) to create the source data used by this collection.

 ## Projections